Last updated January 2025; effective from January 2025

 In the UK, Spill is bound by the Ethical Guidelines of the major UK bodies governing psychotherapeutic practice to keep all therapeutic conversations private and confidential within the boundaries set by UK law.
 Spill conversations between client and practitioner are confidential, but we have legal and ethical obligations.

 For example, if a practitioner feels concerned about a client after a session, we would like to get in touch and offer additional support.
-Either our Clinical Supervisor or the client’s practitioner will get in touch with the client to follow up.
-If we can’t get in touch with the client we will try to get in touch with their emergency contact and, failing this, if deemed to be necessary we will get in touch with the emergency services.
-For more information on how this works in the UK, please have a look through our Safeguarding Policy.
+Either our Clinical Supervisor or the clientâs practitioner will get in touch with the client to follow up.
+If we canât get in touch with the client we will try to get in touch with their emergency contact and, failing this, if deemed to be necessary we will get in touch with the emergency services.
+For more information on how this works in the UK, please have a look through our [Safeguarding Policy](https://www.notion.so/Archived-do-not-delete-Safeguarding-Policy-June-2022-v-3-0-36ff107e1df34106bd0654fd125c8a35?pvs=21).

 In the US, in line with US law for mental health care, our practitioners will contact the emergency services if they believe you might hurt yourself or someone else.
 There are a small number of other extreme situations where they will also do this - they vary state by state, but in general, they cover situations involving the abuse or neglect of children or other vulnerable people.

-If your practitioner feels a bit concerned about you (for instance, if you miss a session without notice after discussing a difficult situation with them), then they will seek advice from other clinicians in the service, such as the Spill Clinical Supervisor or the Clinical Director, as is standard clinical practice.
+If your practitioner feels a bit concerned about you (for instance, if you miss a session without notice after discussing a difficult situation with them), then they will seek advice from other clinicians in the service, such as the Spill Clinical Supervisor or the Clinical Lead, as is standard clinical practice.
 This means they'll share a summary of their concerns, which may also be shared with other Spill practitioners you speak with in the future: but the information remains confidential within the service.

 After seeking advice, they may get in touch with you, to make sure you're OK.
 They will use the email address and phone number you gave Spill when you booked the session or any other contact details you gave them directly.
 We will never tell your employer or anyone else if this happens, unless you ask us to.